TaitoUnited/taito-cli/docs/docs/06-continuous-integration-and-delivery.md

 If you want your CI/CD to do more that it currently does, try not to add more CI/CD steps.
 Instead, enable plugins or add custom commands that do additional operations within the current CI/CD steps.
 This way CI/CD scripts remain reusable and CI/CD pipeline consists of standard steps that can be easily run either automatically or manually.
 For example, if you want to do something extra at the end of the CI/CD script, just enable some plugin that executes the additional operation on `taito build release`, or add a custom command to your package.json (e.g. `"build-release": "echo 'Do something extra'"`).

+### CI/CD optimized Docker images

+Taito CLI [docker repository](https://hub.docker.com/r/taitounited/taito-cli/) provides the following stable Docker images optimized for CI/CD:

+* `ci`: CI/CD image without any cloud provider specific tools.
+* `ci-aws`: CI/CD image for **Amazon Web Services**.
+* `ci-azure`: CI/CD image for **Microsoft Azure** (TODO).
+* `ci-gcp`: CI/CD image for **Google Cloud Platform**.
+* `ci-do`: CI/CD image for **Digital Ocean** (TODO).
+* `ci-all`: CI/CD image that includes tools for all cloud providers.

+If your CI/CD pulls the whole Docker image on each build, optimize the image pull by setting up caching on your CI/CD, or by using your own Docker registry as a mirror.
+You can also create a custom Docker image, that includes only the tools that you actually need.

 ### Deployment to multiple platforms

 You can deploy the same application to multiple platforms.
 For example, your development and testing environments may reside on Google Cloud Platform to enable easy access for external personnel.
 Furthermore, your staging, canary, and production environments may reside on-premises to fulfill extra security requirements.
 Deployment settings are configured in the project specific `taito-config.sh` file.